Wedding Day Timeline: Everything You Need to Know

 Time: 1 hour

-Depending on the logistics of your wedding reception, cocktail hour typically begins immediately following the ceremony (if the ceremony and reception are held at the same venue), or about 30 minutes later (if there’s travel involved).
-Cocktail hour is the kickoff to the reception and should last at least an hour.
-During this time, the bar will be open so guests can queue up for a drink; the catering staff will typically also serve hors d’oeuvres, as well as passed drinks, to get guests mingling and in a celebratory mood.
-This is also a great opportunity to sneak out with your photographer for sunset photos.
+Depending on the logistics of your wedding reception, cocktail hour typically begins immediately after the ceremony if the ceremony and reception are at the same venue, or about 30 minutes later if travel is involved.
+During this time, guests can queue up for a drink at the bar, and the catering staff will typically serve hors d’oeuvres as well as passed drinks.
+This is a great opportunity to sneak out with your photographer for photos.

 INVITATION TO DINNER